 Legendary Pokemon had been a staple of the Research Breakthrough rewards ever since they were introduced in April 2018.
-That was until the latter half of 2019 when Niantic started experimenting with non-legends.
+However, in the latter half of 2019, Niantic started experimenting with non-legends.

 Interestingly, the ice-type Kanto Pokemon only stuck around for a month, in comparison to the usual two months the reward pool lasts for.
-Fast forward to now and trainers can earn Gen 5's Woobat.
-While some trainers have no issue with this, there's no doubt that Woobat and co are far less exciting than the array of legends we have seen so far.
+Fast forward to now and Research Breakthrough rewards have since included Ferroseed, Alolan Exeggutor, Shinx and Trapinch.

 Why remove Legendary Pokemon?

-It begs the question why have Niantic opted to take away these legendary Pokemon rewards now?
-There’s no official answer to this but we certainly speculate as to why.
+It begs the question, why have Niantic opted to take away Legendary Pokemon from the rewards?
+There’s no official answer to this but we can look for logical reasons.

-The first reason they could have been removed is that they were becoming no longer 'legendary'.
-When every Pokemon Go player has a particular species, there isn’t a lot that’s legendary about it.
+The first reason they could have been removed is that they were becoming no longer as ‘Legendary’.
+When every Pokemon Go player has a particular species, there isn’t a lot that’s legendary about it, as evidenced below.

 It would be different if it were like Mew where, despite a lot of trainers having it, you still had to put in a lot of work to get it.
-The legendary Pokemon, on the other hand, were given out just for completing seven relatively menial field research tasks.
+On the other hand, Legendary Pokemon, at least at the time, were given out just for completing seven relatively menial Field Research tasks.

 Whether it was yourself or a friend, we’ve probably all been guilty of even transferring one or two of them out.
 After all, having four or more of the same Pokemon isn’t worthwhile, and that wherein lies the problem.

-Even those most upset by the new Research Breakthrough encounters can probably admit that the legendary Pokemon came too cheaply.
+Even those most upset by the new Research Breakthrough encounters can probably admit that Legendary Pokemon came too cheaply.
 The thrill of getting them is taken away when they become too common.

 So, their removal seems more than a reasonable decision.
 That doesn’t mean the system can’t be changed to reintroduce them, though.

 Most agree earning an encounter with a legend after receiving seven stamps is too easy.
-Instead, you could encounter a legendary species after earning 30 stamps.
+Another way to go about the whole earning Breakthrough rewards is instead to encounter a legendary species after earning 30 stamps.
 This could even be 30 in a row and would keep trainers engaged every day.

-Another more left-field method could be to re-add legendary Pokemon but make them ultra-difficult to catch.
+Another more left-field method could be to re-add Legendary Pokemon but make them ultra-difficult to catch.
 Premier Balls could be used so you have a limit on how many attempts you have to catch it.
-There’s a variety of ways this could play out but they could make it so a 'Great’ Curveball throw is the minimum need to catch it.
+There’s a variety of ways this could play out but they could make it so an accurate ‘Great’ Curveball throw is the minimum needed to catch it.

 Unfortunately, it does look like legendary Research Breakthrough encounters are a thing of the past in Pokemon Go.
-Who knows though, maybe Niantic are working on something and they will return one day.
+Who knows though?
+Maybe Niantic is working on something and they will return one day.